filipporomani/securedb/README.md

-# xdb
+# securedb

-## xdb is a Python framework that lets you work with encrypted JSON databases.
+## securedb is a Python framework that lets you work with encrypted JSON databases.
 Features:
 - newkey() to generate an encryption key
 - write(key, value) to write a determinated value into the database